OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 #### 1. Enum

-Make sure the Excel and property names are the same, the system will automatically map them (case insensitive)
+Be sure the Excel & property name are the same, the system will automatically map them (case insensitive)

 ![image](https://user-images.githubusercontent.com/12729184/116210595-9784b100-a775-11eb-936f-8e7a8b435961.png)